svivers/StateMachines/README.md

 }
 ```

-And we will need to extend a state machine for it to support updating a state each frame
+And we will need to extend a state machine for it to support updating a state each frame.
-We will tick states from root to lowest active state
+We will tick states from root to lowest active state.
 ```csharp
 public class MyHSM<TId, TState> : HierarchicalStateMachine<TId, TState>
   where TState : MyBaseState